Crane Island (Washington): 2022 aviation incident

-On February 7, 2022, a Rugby Aviation Cessna 207 doing business as San Juan Airlines suffered significant damage after landing on the airstrip from Bellingham, WA, due to insufficient remaining stopping distance, with a contributing factor being the pilot-in-command's unfamiliarity with the airstrip.
+On February 7, 2022, a Rugby Aviation Cessna 207 doing business as San Juan Airlines suffered significant damage after landing on the airstrip from Bellingham International Airport, Washington, due to insufficient remaining stopping distance, with a contributing factor being the pilot-in-command's unfamiliarity with the airstrip.
 San Juan Airlines issued a self-recommendation to not use Cessna 207 aircraft for the Crane Island airstrip, alongside additional self-recommendations.
 There were no injuries.

 Geography

 The Wasp Islands are often locally called "the rock pile" due to the large number of rocks near the shorelines of the various islands.
 The center of the island is largely owned by the Crane Island Nature Preserve.

 Infrastructure

 The majority of the homes on Crane Island are located near the island's shore line.
 A small, private community dock is located on the east side of the island near Pole Pass.
 In 1960, Island Properties began development and subdivision of Crane Island.

 The Washington State ferry passes south of Crane Island through Wasp Passage on its trip to and from Orcas Island and San Juan Island.

 There are no public services on Crane Island.
 The original development of Crane Island included the construction of an airstrip.
 The airstrip is a private field limited to use by the island's residences.
 The airstrip consists of a 1500 ft gravel/grass runway.
 Landing can be tricky because the prevailing wind is often across the runway and the wind can decrease suddenly when dropping below the tree tops.